GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity is hard to build, easy to use, and hard to charge for.
-Complexity is easy to build, hard to use, and easy to charge for.
+> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
 >
-> ~ *Chris Sacca*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts